joggrdocs/support/docs/welcome-to-joggr.md

 <!-- @joggr:warning:end -->
 # Summary

-* Welcome the User

-* MUST define what jogger is

-* MUST define how we can help

-* SHOULD keep this to 1 paragraph
+Hello, welcome to Joggr! 😁 We (Zac and Seth) started Joggr, because we had a love/hate relationship with documentation.
+We love the benefits but hate the time required to do it well!
+In short, we built Joggr for people like us, software developers.

+**What is Joggr?**

+Joggr is an internal knowledge base for software developers.
+Joggr integrates directly with GitHub and your IDE (COMING SOON), helps you define your documentation process, and automatically maintains the documentation for you.
+We support everything from code documentation, how-to guides, SOPs, and diagrams.

+**What is Joggr NOT?**

+Joggr is meant for software developers.
+Other documentation platforms like confluence or notion are used by folks in Operations, HR, and more.
+Our focus is **all on software engineers**.
+We do have some product managers who use Joggr as well.

 # Getting Started

 To onboard and start using Joggr, you only need to complete two steps:

 1. Install our GitHub App

 2. Sign-Up

 All of this is automated.
 All you need to do is go to [app.joggr.io](app.joggr.io)

 # Video Tutorials

-Watch the videos below to learn more about how we use Joggr @ Joggr 😀 If you are looking for more help, please reach out to us in your company's slack channel or email Seth directly. seth\@joggr.io
+Watch the videos below to learn more about how we use Joggr @ Joggr 😀 If you are looking for more help, please reach out to us in your company's slack channel or email Seth directly. <seth@joggr.io>

 ## How to Import Existing GitHub Markdown Documentation